-Procure for raising concerns:
+Procedure for raising concerns:

-- 1. Raising concern with child's class teacher/form tutor by email, telephone or by verbally requesting a meeting. - 2.
-If the parent is not satisfied with the response of the class teacher or feels that the matter is sensitive or serious, they contact the Head of Year or a member of the Senior Leadership Team. - 3.
-In more serious cases, the Heads of School or the Principal deals with parents directly.
+- 1. Parents to raise a concern with their child's class teacher/form tutor by email, telephone or by verbally requesting a meeting. - 2.
+If the parent is not satisfied with the response of the class teacher or feels that the matter is sensitive or serious, they should contact the Head of Year or a member of the Senior Leadership Team. - 3.
+In more serious cases, the Heads of School, the Vice Principal or the Principal deals with parents directly.